-We continue The Sound Relationship House Series today with the third level of Dr. Gottman’s model: Turn Towards Instead of Away.
-The strongest relationships (and homes) are built from the ground up.
-According to Dr. Gottman’s 40+ years of research, one of the greatest predictors of your relationship’s success is your ability to turn towards each other, constantly developing your bond by making an effort every day to reach out to your partner and accept their bids for emotional connection.
-We have found that the majority of fights in relationships are the result of turning away from and against these bids.
-Turning away and against are related to both suppressed negativity (sadness, whining, stonewalling) and being in the attack-defend mode (anger, criticism, contempt, defensiveness, belligerence).
+In this The Sound Relationship House Series, the third level of Dr. John Gottman’s model is Turn Towards Instead of Away.
+The strongest relationships are built from the ground up.
+One of the greatest predictors of a relationship’s success is the ability to turn towards each other, constantly developing the bond by making an effort every day to reach out to your partner and accept bids for emotional connection.
+The majority of fights in relationships are the result of turning away from and against these bids.
+Turning away and against are related to both suppressed negativity and being in the attack-defend mode.
 Playful bids and enthusiastic efforts to turn towards each other result in heightened levels of positivity during conflict discussions.
-They also help you to build up your emotional bank account, maintain a strong and healthy bond, and bring the fire back into your romance.
+They also help to build up your emotional bank account, maintain a strong and healthy bond, and bring the fire back into your romance.

-See the video below to hear an excerpt from one of Dr. Gottman’s lectures on the building of attunement in your relationship – the things that you can do in the smallest moments that strengthen your connection and your trust in each other:
+See the video below to hear an excerpt from one of his lectures on the building of attunement in your relationship, which are the things that you do in the smallest moments that strengthen your connection and trust in each other:

-Here we will provide some easy but very effective ways in which you can make a deep and lasting emotional connection with your loved one and show them your commitment and attention throughout the day:
+Here are easy, effective ways you can make a deep and lasting emotional connection with your loved one and show commitment and attention throughout the day:

-- You have just woken up and your partner is lying next to you.
-Roll over, put your arm around them, and tell them how thankful you are that you get to wake up next to them every day.
+- Put your arm around your partner in the morning, and tell them how thankful you are that you get to wake up next to them every day.

 - Give your partner your undivided attention when they talk about work or their family.